Pornography Act (Austria): Clarification of the definition of pornography

-Gay porn and BDSM porn
+Homosexual pornography

 The treatment of homosexual pornography, which had already been distributed previously, remained controversial.
-In 1977, the reinforced Senate of the Supreme Court rejected the view that only criminal homosexual acts constitute “absolutely obscene” pornography.
+In 1977, the reinforced Senate of the Supreme Court rejected the view that only criminal homosexual acts constitute "absolutely obscene" pornography.
 The statements were interpreted differently.
-Some senates understood this to mean any same-sex acts, while others included the reference to the prohibition of the propagation of homosexuality (Section 220 of the Criminal Code), which made “advertising” for homosexuality (and zoosexuality) (“publicly soliciting or approving in a manner likely to suggest such acts”) a criminal offense.
-According to Duden Etymology 1963, “hard” pornography only exists if there is a threat of mass influence.
-If the customer base is small or already interested in homosexuality, the depiction is considered “relatively obscene.”
+Some senates understood this to mean any same-sex acts, while others included the reference to the prohibition of the propagation of homosexuality (Section 220 of the Criminal Code), which made "advertising" for homosexuality (and zoosexuality) ("publicly soliciting or approving in a manner likely to suggest such acts") a criminal offense.
+According to Duden Etymology 1963, "hard" pornography only exists if there is a threat of mass influence.
+If the customer base is small or already interested in homosexuality, the depiction is considered "relatively obscene."
 Absolute obscenity only existed if a large number of heterosexual people were to be seduced into homosexuality.
-A newly strengthened Senate ended the attempts at liberalization and declared same-sex pornography “absolutely obscene” regardless of the target audience and its suitability for seduction.
+A newly strengthened Senate ended the attempts at liberalization and declared same-sex pornography "absolutely obscene" regardless of the target audience and its suitability for seduction.
 Same-sex obscenity contradicts the heterosexual orientation of society and is at odds with a legally ordered society.
-The Senate emphasized that a depiction of same-sex acts is only “obscene” if it is sensationalist, distorted, and obscene.
+The Senate emphasised that depictions of same-sex acts can only be classified as “obscene” under certain circumstances, namely if they are sensationalised, distorted and obscene.
 Mass influence is not required for this.
-The case law remained in force until 1989, when the 1988 Juvenile Court Act transferred jurisdiction for the enforcement of § 1 from the juvenile courts to single judges of the regional courts.
+The case law remained in force until 1989, when the 1988 Juvenile Court Act transferred jurisdiction for the enforcement under Section 1 of the Pornography Act, this was no longer the responsibility of the juvenile lay courts, but now fell to single judges at the regional courts.
 The Innsbruck Higher Regional Court used its new jurisdiction to change the law and in 1989 upheld the ruling of the Innsbruck Regional Court, which acquitted a woman of the charge of distributing hardcore pornographic films with lesbian scenes.
 The court found that the concept of obscenity is not static and evolves culturally.
 The average person no longer felt disturbed by same-sex acts, and the legalization of homosexual prostitution reflected the changed social attitude.